Satisfactory Academic Progress

 III.
 Maximum Number of Hours (Degree Completion) - Pace

 Each student enrolled in a degree program is eligible for financial aid for a maximum number of hours specific to the completion of the degree.
-Students (undergraduate and graduate) are subject to a maximum time frame of 150% of the published length of the degree program as measured in credit hours.
+Students are subject to a maximum time frame of 150% of the published length of the degree program.
 To determine the published length of a degree program, please refer to SNU’s catalog.

 Maximum number of hours for an undergraduate degree based on 124 hours is 186 hours.